Student Affairs in Higher Education

 To apply to the SAHE program, the following materials must be submitted via GradCAS:

-- Application to MSU's SAHE program, including $55 application fee ($115 for international students)
+- Application to MSU's SAHE program, including application fee.

 - Missouri State University undergraduates do not need to request official transcripts.